sidharthmohannair/GeoPoly-Mapper/README.md

 ## Expected Outcomes

-- Generate accurate flight plans based on processed geographic imagery.
+- Generate accurate flight plan boundaries based on processed geographic imagery.
 - Improve efficiency in UAV applications such as spraying and mapping.
 - Provide a flexible platform for future feature additions.